Freelance Writing for Beginners: 31 Things You NEED to Know

 They’re going to look you up!
 If they’re thinking of working with you, they want to know you’re the real deal.

-A website gives you an opportunity to show them who you are, why you’re worth hiring, and helps you build rapport in the process.
+A website gives you an opportunity to show them who you are and why you’re worth hiring.
+It also helps you build rapport in the process.
 So we recommend having one.

 BUT, if you find yourself stressing out and spending weeks on this early on?